pdevito3/QueryKit/README.md

 # QueryKit 🎛️

-QueryKit is a .NET library that makes it easier to filter and sort data by providing a fluent and intuitive syntax.
+QueryKit is a .NET library that makes it easier to query your data by providing a fluent and intuitive syntax for filtering and sorting.
 It's inspired by the [Sieve](https://github.com/Biarity/Sieve)  library but with some differences.

 ## Getting Started